petershin/liferay-learn/docs/analytics-cloud/latest/en/getting-started/signing-up-for-a-new-workspace.md

 ![Create account from the login page](./signing-up-for-a-new-workspace/images/01.png)

-If you have not already set up multi-factor authentication for your account you are prompted to.
+If you have not already set up multi-factor authentication for your account, you are prompted to.
 See [Multi-Factor Authentication for more information](./multi-factor-authentication.md).

 ```{important}
 Your Liferay DXP installation must meet the following fix pack minimum requirements: